What is a PhD?

 The period of study for a PhD is:

-There is a strong emphasis on individualised learning and personal critical reflection related to professional identities, values and contexts.
-The programme provides a structured environment in which you engage at an advanced level with a range of academic and professional issues relevant to your own practice.
-The learning and teaching strategy seeks to develop the three key skills of independent learning, independent research, and sustained critical and self-reflexive analysis integrating academic and professional considerations.
+We offer Doctorates in Education (EdD), Social Work (DSW), and Health & Social Care (DHSC).
+The programmes provide a structured environment in which you engage at an advanced level with a range of academic and professional issues relevant to your own practice.
+The learning and teaching strategy seeks to develop the three key skills of independent learning, independent research, and sustained critical and self-reflexive analysis.

 The programme is divided into two parts.
 In the first part, you undertake three ‘strands’ of taught study (equalling 40 credits each).
 This is followed by the writing of a substantial research proposal (60 credits), which forms a good foundation for the supervised thesis in part 2.
 This will be based on a research question broadly related to professional practice.